TINYINT

 The TINYINT data type may be SIGNED (allowing negative values) or UNSIGNED (not allowing negative values).

-Example of TINYINT SIGNED (SIGNED is the default):
+Example of TINYINT SIGNED (the default):

 CREATE TABLE tinyint_signed_example (